Nonparametric Estimation of a distribution function from doubly truncated data under dependence: Introduction

-where $G(u)=K(u,\infty)$ is the marginal df of $U^*$ and $\mathcal{C}_{\theta}$ a parametric family of copula's, with $\theta$ belonging to a certain euclidean parametric space $\Theta$.
-Dependent truncation may appear in practice when, for example, the birth date of the process ($U^*$) has influence on the subsequent lifetime of interest ($X^*$); \cite{Austin2014} introduced a test for independence based on a Kendall's Tau in this setting.
-For example, in the study of transfusion-related AIDS in Section \ref{Section4}, the incubation time $X^*$ is doubly truncated by the time from HIV infection to January 1, 1982 ($U^*$) and the lapse time from HIV infection to the end of study (July 1, 1986) ($V^*$).
+Let $X^{\ast }$ be the random variable of ultimate interest, the target variable, with distribution function (df) $F$, and assume that it is doubly truncated by the random pair $\left( U^{\ast },V^{\ast }\right) $ with joint df $G$, where $U^{\ast }$ and $V^{\ast }$ ($U^{\ast }\leq V^{\ast }$) are the left and right truncation variables respectively.
+This means that the triplet $\left( U^{\ast },X^{\ast },V^{\ast }\right) $ is observed if and only if $U^{\ast }\leq X^{\ast }\leq V^{\ast }$, while no information is available when $X^{\ast }<U^{\ast }$ or $X^{\ast }>V^{\ast }$.
+We assume that the truncation comes from the existence of an observational window of non-random length $\phi$, and therefore $V^{\ast }= U^{\ast}+ \phi$ $(\phi>0)$.
+In Survival Analysis this model is suitable when the sample reduces to individuals with event dates between two fixed calendar times (e.g. Moreira and de U\~na{-}\'Alvarez \cite{Moreira10}).
+Austin and Betensky \cite{Austin2014} termed this type of truncation as 'complete truncation dependence', while Zhu and Wang (\cite{Zhu2012}; \cite{Zhu2014}) referred this problem as 'interval sampling'.
+Efron and Petrosian \cite{Efron99} introduced the NPMLE of $F$ under the assumption of independence between the truncation variables and the target $X^*$.
+In order to generalize Efron-Petrosian estimator, we assume that $U^*$ may depend on the variable of interest, and that the dependence structure of $(X^*,U^*)$ is given by a copula function such that (cfr.
+Nelsen \cite{Nelsen2006}) where $K(u)=G(u,\infty)$ is the marginal df of $U^*$ and $\mathcal{C}_{\theta}$ a parametric family of copula's, with $\theta$ belonging to a certain euclidean parametric space $\Theta$.
+With interval sampling, dependent truncation may appear when, for example, the birth date of the process ($U^*$) has influence on the subsequent variable of interest ($X^*$); Austin and Betensky \cite{Austin2014} introduced a test for independence based on a Kendall's Tau in this setting.
+For example, in the study of transfusion-related AIDS in Section \ref{sec:Section4}, the incubation time $X^*$ is doubly truncated by the time from HIV infection to January 1, 1982 ($U^*$) and the lapse time from HIV infection to the end of study (July 1, 1986) ($V^*$).
 Hereby we note that several persons in this study were infected a long time ago with the HIV virus without developing AIDS.
-Considering that the knowledge about AIDS was not well in the early days of the epidemic, this suggests that there is a positive dependence between $X^*$ and $U^*$, and several persons with a HIV infection mated go unnoticed. \\ To assess the degree of dependence between lifetime and truncation variables \cite{Chaieb06} propose a semiparametric estimation for a copula model describing dependent truncation data. \cite{Emura2011} and \cite{EMURA2012} considered estimators based on conditional likelihood and nonparametric likelihood, respectively.
-The referred author \cite{Emura2015} revisits the estimation presented in \cite{Chaieb06} and proposes a different algorithm of solving their estimation function.
-For the best of our knowledge, these contributions on the dependence between lifetime and truncation time only referred to the case of one-sided truncation.
-This paper presents new statistical methods for modeling a possible dependency between $X^{\ast}$ and $(U^{\ast}, U^{\ast}+ \phi)$ when only triplets such that $U^{\ast }\leq X^{\ast }\leq U^{\ast }+\phi$ are observed. \\
+AIDS was not well known in the early days of the epidemic and, therefore, infected people may have gone unnoticed for some time; this could result in a positive dependence between $X^*$ and $U^*$.
+This dependence is confirmed in Section ~\ref{subsection41}, where the copula parameter is found to be significantly different to the value corresponding to independence.
+The situation is the opposite for the Immune Reconstitution Inammatory Syndrome (IRIS) data analyzed in Section ~\ref{Subsection42}, where the independence assumption between the truncation variables and the target can be accepted. \\ For one-sided truncation, Chaieb et al. \cite{Chaieb06} proposed a semiparametric copula model to assess the degree of dependence between the variable of interest and truncation variable.
+In the same setting of one-sided truncation, Emura et al. \cite{Emura2011} and Emura and Wang \cite{EMURA2012} considered estimators based on conditional likelihood and nonparametric likelihood, respectively.
+The referred author Emura \cite{Emura2015} revisited the estimation approach in Chaieb et al. \cite{Chaieb06} and proposed a different algorithm to solve their estimation function.
+For the best of our knowledge no similar approach has been proposed so far for doubly truncated data.
+This paper presents new statistical methods for modelling a possible dependency between $X^{\ast}$ and $(U^{\ast}, U^{\ast}+ \phi)$ when only triplets such that $U^{\ast }\leq X^{\ast }\leq U^{\ast }+\phi$ are observed. \\